masuday/Blupf90TutorialStandard/quicktour_mt.md

 - `(CO)VARIANCES` = genetic covariance matrix
     - full $2 \times 2$ matrix; total 4 elements should be here.

 You should be careful to write the `EFFECT:` block.
-With 2-trait model, each statement has to have 4 elements; the first 2 for the positions of effect for each trait in the data file, the next 1 for the number of levels and the last 1 for effect type.
+With two-trait model, each statement has to have 4 elements; the first 2 for the positions of effect for each trait in the data file, the next 1 for the number of levels and the last 1 for effect type.
 If you run a model with $n$ traits, the first $n$ elements should be the positions of effects for each trait.

 Residual and genetic covariance matrices should be fully described i.e., all upper, diagonal, and lower elements.
 The lines including a covariance matrix can't accept comments.

 Resulting solutions